Weekly study2 hours

 Discover the challenges and lessons learned from disaster recovery

 The increasing impact of climate change is exacerbating the risk factors of natural disasters such as bushfires/wildfires.
 Challenges and lessons learned from disaster recovery globally suggest that there is a need for individuals and community leaders to understand more about fire disasters.

 This three-week course will provide crucial information to individuals and organisations on how to respond to emergencies.
 It will help you go beyond your current expertise to speed up recovery from humanitarian crises.

-By the end of this course, you will gain knowledge on bushfire hazards and causes, propensity to spread, impacts and what we can do to recover quickly.
+By the end of this course, you’ll have the knowledge of bushfire hazards and causes, propensity to spread, impacts, and what we can do to recover quickly.

-- Explore the impact of bushfires from multiple perspectives
+Explore the causes of bushfires

 Who is the course for?